embeyi/ev-data-etl-pipeline-aws/README.md

 #### Reason:
 Converting these files to a better CSV simplifies data manipulation and analysis, making it more accessible for downstream processes such as data analytics, reporting, and machine learning.

+### Configuration
+Number of workers: 2 for cost control
+Job Timout: 20 minutes - for cost control in cost of exceptions while job keeps running and consuming resources

 ## Glue Crawler
+AWS Glue Crawler is a service that automatically discovers and catalogs data in various data stores, such as S3, RDS, and DynamoDB.
+It simplifies the process of managing and maintaining up-to-date metadata for your datasets.

 ### (landing-bucket-crawler)
 Setup: Configure Glue Crawler to automatically discover data stored in S3 and populate the Glue Data Catalog.